Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 I believe the short piece of bill or picture has a magnet at one end, concealed inside the right plate, as illustrated below:

-Crack Bill Fixed With Paper Clip
+CRACK Bill Fixed With Paper Clip

 This is where the paper clip is embedded inside the ten Euro bill taken from Mickael’s demo video.